 Lifestyle Roofing of Oklahoma City

-Asphalt Shingles are one of the most commonly used types of shingles across America, because of their endurance over time and waterproofing ability.
+Asphalt shingles are one of the most commonly used types of shingles across America because of their endurance over time and waterproofing ability.
 Manufacturing companies produce over eleven and a half billion squares of asphalt shingles per year, enough to cover four and a half million houses across this great country.
-There are two types of asphalt shingles, organic shingles and fiberglass shingles, both are made very similarly but perform and age very differently.
+There are two types of asphalt shingles, organic shingles and fiberglass shingles.
+Both are made similarly but perform and age very differently.

-Organic Asphalt Shingles are a product of the past and have been replaced with a more efficient and effective shingle.
+Organic shingles are a product of the past and have been replaced with a more efficient and effective shingle.
 Organic shingles start with a base of materials that were formerly living such as paper, filaments of wood, and roughage that is soaked with asphalt to allow it to repel water.
-The next step they apply an upper coating of adhesive asphalt, then they press ceramic granules on the outer layer to complete the shingle.
-These shingles are extremely flammable and age at a different rate then fiberglass shingles.
-Organic shingles are always easy to spot, because they start to curl around the edges and become thicker and swell due to water damage.
+The next step is to apply an upper coating of adhesive asphalt, then to press ceramic granules on the outer layer to complete the shingle.
+These shingles are extremely flammable and age at a different rate than fiberglass shingles.
+Organic shingles are always easy to spot because they start to curl around the edges and become thicker and swell due to water damage.
 These shingles will break down in the elements and will disappear over time.

 Fiberglass Asphalt Shingles